 Mark Egan offers great advice about hooking people in the first 8 seconds.

 If you want to include special effects, the Alight Motion app is relatively easy to use.
 The company provides a training video here.
 It runs 32 minutes.
+This is an excellent introduction to colour theory, which introduces the notion of colour grading during the edit process.

 Reading: Chapter 5 (pages 96-115) in Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.